S-a-l-a-d/Bing-wallpapers/README.md

 the day.
 Using this script you can set the Bing image of the day as your wallpaper.
+This fork includes a function to set newest image as wallpaper after being downloaded.

 The script uses the XML page of [Microsoft Bing](https://www.bing.com/) to download the images.